SO(3)-Donaldson invariants of CP^2 and Mock Theta Functions

 \subsection{Criterion for Theorem~\ref{MainTheorem}}

 From a physics point of view, at a high energy scale the $\mathrm{SO}(3)$-Donaldson theory is described by the low energy effective field theory.
+We show that the physics speculation by Moore and Witten on how to compute Donaldson invariants from the Seiberg-Witten curves can be turned into a mathematical statement which we then prove.
 The cuspidal contributions to the generating function of the low energy effective field theory should be equal to the generating function of the $\mathrm{SO}(3)$-Donaldson theories with $2 \, N_f$ massless monopoles.
 We conjecture the following relationship between the Donaldson invariants defined in Equations (\ref{donaldson}) and (\ref{donaldson2b}) and the $u$-plane invariants given in Equation (\ref{generating_function}): \begin{conjecture} Assume $c=\operatorname{H}$.
 For $N_f=0, 2, 3$ and $2m+2n+4=(4-N_f)k$, we have

 \end{conjecture}